SPOKANE COUNTY UNITED WAY AND AMERICORPS VISTA: BUILDING LOCAL CAPACITY TOGETHER

-What is an AmeriCorps VISTA
+What is VISTA?

-Economic opportunity – fighting poverty by creating businesses, expanding access to technology, recruiting volunteers to teach literacy and strengthening antipoverty groups.
+- Economic Opportunity: Fighting poverty by creating businesses, expanding access to technology, recruiting volunteers to teach literacy and strengthening antipoverty groups.